jasonbayton/rhino_content/support/manage-wi-fi.md

 <div class="numbered-instructions" markdown="1">
 1. Within **Settings** > **Network & internet** > **Wi-Fi**, a list of Wi-Fi networks will display along with authentication in use (e.g. WPA).
 2. Tap on a preferred Wi-Fi network, and connect with the known Wi-Fi network credentials.
-3. Once the Rhino T8 is connected to Wi-Fi, the SSID will display "Connected" beneath it, with a Wi-Fi indicator to its left(<span class="material-icons">wifi</span>), with the approximate signal strength (the number of lit bars).
+3. Once the Rhino device is connected to Wi-Fi, the SSID will display "Connected" beneath it, with a Wi-Fi indicator to its left(<span class="material-icons">wifi</span>), with the approximate signal strength (the number of lit bars).
 If you touch the connected network, it will display the name of Wi-Fi network, status, speed, signal, strength, security, information, and IP address.
 </div>

 ## How to remove a saved Wi-Fi network